-&lt;sup>1The country in question may be found on the Freedom House Index (https://freedomhouse.org/countries/freedom-world/scores) in the column "Total Score and Status" of the section "Global Freedom Scores".
+1 The country in question may be found on the Freedom House Index (https://freedomhouse.org/countries/freedom-world/scores) in the column "Total Score and Status" of the section "Global Freedom Scores".

-For certain issuers, the Investment Manager conducts additional qualitative research.
+- For certain issuers, the Investment Manager conducts additional qualitative research.
 Based on such research, the Investment Manager may determine an upward or downward adjustment of the internal score and the human rights flag.

-With respect to scored issuers, the Investment Manager will invest only issuers with an internal score of 1 or more.
+With respect to scored issuers, the Investment Manager will only invest in debt issuers with an internal score of 1 or more and invest min.
+80% of the equity issuers with an internal score of 1 or more.